E-911 Addressing

 A central component of the City of Santa Fe Geographic Information System (GIS) is a comprehensive addressing system.
 Addresses are used by a variety of users, provide a convenient reference tool, and are an important part of City Services.
 As a result, it is critical for City operations that the addressing of parcels and buildings is done methodically and follows a set of standards.

-It is the duty of the owner and/or occupant to place and maintain the correct address number.
-(Land Development Code (Ch 7-12.5))
+It is the duty of the owner or occupant to place and maintain the correct address number.
+(Land Development Code Ch 7-12.5)

 A valid E-911/physical address is required for all properties, residences, occupied structures, and or businesses in order for emergency service personnel to quickly and efficiently locate you in the event of an emergency.

-E-911/physical addresses in the City of Santa Fe is determined by:
+E-911/physical addresses in the City of Santa Fe are determined by:

 Address grid illustrated using 5000 ft cells containing